TemoaProject/data/README.md

 ### Command-Line Interface (CLI)

 You can also use the command-line interface directly for specific tasks or for scripting purposes.
+Use the `--bucket` option to specify whether to work with production or internal data.

 ![CLI](assets/cli.png)